xvxx/phetch/README.md

     </a>
 </p>

 `phetch` is a terminal gopher client designed to help you quickly navigate the gophersphere.
-It is the spiritual successor to [GILD](https://github.com/dvkt/gild).
+It is keyboard drive and always in "incremental search" mode.
+Design-wise, it uses at least eight colors and is the spiritual successor to [GILD](https://github.com/dvkt/gild).

 **features:**